 His address included these comments:

-“How, indeed, are we fed,clothes, and warmed?
+“How, indeed, are we fed, clothed, and warmed?
 By the productions of the earth.
 How shall these be rendered abundant?
 And most abundant?
 To subsist greater numbers than now depend on them?
 By improvements in Agriculture, taking this word in its largest sense, and comprehending every object meriting the attention of the husbandman.”

-Pickering essentially was the Essex Agricultural Society Ambassador, promoting and teaching agricultural findings our farmers had learned, and sharing it with the community.
+Pickering was essentially the Essex Agricultural Society Ambassador, promoting and teaching agricultural findings our farmers had learned and sharing it with the community.